korrel8r/korrel8r/demos/openshift-console-browesr/README.md

 1. Log into an openshift cluster with openshift logging and Loki log store installed (Operator Hub)

-1. Generate bad deployments to create alerts. **Note**: takes up to 15 minutes for alerts to start firing.
+1. Generate bad deployments to create alerts. **Note**: it should take at most 60s for alerts to become pending.

     ```oc apply -f bad-config-deployment.yaml -f bad-image-deployment.yaml```